mr-ahmed-bayoumy/Azamon-Sales-PBI-Dashboard/README.md

 - "Budget" and "Mid-Range" Products drive most of our sales, but "Flagship" and "Premium" Products get much better customer reviews.

 2. Supplychain Issues Are Blocking Revenue:
-- Critical inventory shortages have brought our sales to a complete standstill.
+- Critical inventory shortages and "Out of Stock" products have brought our sales to a complete standstill.

 3. Discounts Are Eating Margins Without Driving Sales:
 - Our discount strategy isn't directed right but shrinking our profit without generating enough extra sales.